borgmatic-collective/borgmatic/README.md

 borgmatic additionally includes some end-to-end tests that integration test with Borg for a few representative scenarios.
-These tests don't run by default because they're slow and require Docker.
-If you would like to run them, first install Docker, and make sure that it's executable by the current user.
-Then:
+These tests don't run by default because they're relatively slow and depend on Borg.
+If you would like to run
+them:

 ```bash
 tox -e end-to-end
 ```

-That builds a test container with your local borgmatic source, and runs end-to-end tests within it.

 ## Troubleshooting